TakingItCasual/easymc/docs/getting_started.rst

 Afterword
 ---------

-See `Managing Users`_ for how to give other people IAM user access keys so they can join and start the server themselves.
+See `Managing Users`_ for how to give friends/family IAM user access keys so they can join and start the server themselves.

 .. _Windows x86-64 executable installer: https://www.python.org/downloads/windows/